 ‘Hierarchy is often abused by people who are driven by power to accumulate power.
 Hierarchy is seen too much as structural, whereas it is cultural.
 Structure determines how people relate and within what context autonomous action is expected.’

-A hierarchical organizational chart evokes a sense of subordination, when in fact it says just as much about who adds what value.
+A hierarchical organisational chart evokes a sense of subordination, when in fact it says just as much about who adds what value.
 Draw the same structure in a circle, and a much more positive emotion emerges.
 ‘We see organizations experimenting with other forms and terminologies, such as “circles” instead of “boxes” or “teams” instead of “services”.
 People are also introducing other concepts such as “delegated authority” and “aligned autonomy.”
 The word hierarchy carries an emotional charge.’

 The basic purpose of hierarchy is to let go of work and give context to whoever is shaping the responsibility assigned to him or her.
 ‘But then you have to give the people to whom the work is delegated sufficient context.
 That’s the essence of an organizational chart: to create clarity and not install power,’ says Peetroons.